 - Have your child’s blood sugar checked as you have been told by your child’s doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Avoid giving your child grapefruit and grapefruit juice.

 - Talk with the doctor before your child gets any vaccines.
 Use with this drug may either raise the chance of very bad infection or make the vaccine not work as well.

-- If your child has mouth irritation or mouth sores, do not give your child mouth rinses that have alcohol, peroxide, iodine, or thyme in them.
-Talk with the doctor.
+- To prevent mouth irritation or mouth sores, follow what your child’s doctor has told you to do.
+If your child has mouth irritation or mouth sores, do not give your child mouth rinses that have alcohol, peroxide, iodine, or thyme in them.
+If you have questions, talk with the doctor.

 If your child is or may be sexually active:

 - Have your child use birth control to prevent pregnancy while taking this drug and for 2 months after stopping this drug.

 - If your child is a male and has sex with a female who could get pregnant, they may need to protect her from pregnancy during care and for some time after care ends.
 Talk with the doctor.